Search for answers by keyword

 The water Prince William Water purchases from Fairfax Water and the City of Manassas is treated with a corrosion inhibitor, which is added to help prevent lead from leaching from household plumbing into drinking water.

-What are next steps for the Lead and Copper Rule?
+What are next steps for the Lead and Copper Rule Improvements?

 All systems must make their lead service line inventories available to the public.
 In addition, all systems serving greater than 50,000 people must make their lead service line inventory publicly available.